Quick Start Guide

 Prerequisites

-Before adding a gateway to a Location, ensure you have the following:
+Before adding a new gateway, make sure you have the following information:

 - Serial Number and Gateway EUI (found on the device sticker or in the Web UI > Dashboard > Overview).